-There are four basic categories of output: boundary data, sampling data (on entities such as planes, boxes and spheres), volumetric data, and slice data controlled by the namelists in Table 8.
+There are six basic categories of output: boundary data, sampling data (on entities such as planes, boxes and spheres), volumetric data, slice data, and spatially averaged data controlled by the namelists in Table 8.

 Each namelist has a corresponding frequency variable, A positive frequency will cause the output to be generated every frequency time step/iteration.
-A negative frequency will cause output to be written only at the end of a run.
-A zero frequency (the default) with produce no output.
-See the corresponding namelist descriptions for details.
+A